 Decreasing Poker Variance

-Flip that same coin twice, and you get closer to expectation.
+Flip that same coin twice, and you get closer to the true expectation.
 When you flip the coin once you either win or you lose.
 When you flip the coin twice you can lose both, win both, or win one.
-Getting you closer to the long term expectation of a 50/50 coin flip.
+Getting you closer to the long-term expectation of a 50/50 coin flip.
 This decreases your overall variance.

 Still Not "Getting" Poker Math?